 The director stood by his choice through a rocky first few years, especially a slump in 1983 that provoked hundreds of angry alumni letters and even death threats.
 When times were toughest, he gave Krzyzewski a contract extension that prompted tears of gratitude and total loyalty.
 One story holds that "years later, when it became clear even to the stupid that Coach K was a tremendous coach, Mr. Butters used to periodically respond to a couple of letters asking the alumnus if he/she still wanted Coach K fired.
 Rumor has it that those files still exist."

 "I answered every letter.
-There were death threats," Butters confirms.
+There were death threats," Butters confirmed.
 "Extraordinary at a place like Duke University.
 But the rest isn't quite like that.
 Some of the people who'd written me a few years earlier, after we went to the finals in 1986 and had a 37-3 record, then they were writing to me again, saying I needed to pay him enough!"

 In 1990, the Boston Celtics sought to hire Krzyzewski, but he decided to remain in Durham.
 Had Coach K left, the Blue Devils might well not have won their first NCAA crown the next year or repeated in 1992.
 But he stayed after some soul-searching with Butters.
 "Sources told the newspaper that he is not ready to give up coaching on the college level or to break the relationships he has developed at Duke.
 'I'm not one to drag a decision out,' Krzyzewski said.
 'My best friend at Duke has been Tom Butters.
 Of all the people I've been associated with at Duke, I value his opinion the most.'"